‘Who’s this patronising ****, telling me how to sit on a saddle?’

-here’s the gist. i see many riders putting far too much weight on their handlebars, especially those with locked out arms. watch the top riders and you’ll invariably see bent arms and a loose grip on the bars. the ‘loose grip’ element is the crucial part here…
+Here’s the gist.
+I see too many riders putting far too much weight on their handlebars, especially those with locked out arms.
+Watch the top riders and you’ll invariably see bent arms and a loose grip on the bars.
+The ‘loose grip’ element is the crucial part here…

-because this releases unnecessary tension in the shoulder and neck area, and places the majority of the rider’s weight on to the saddle, allowing more power to be generated from the core area and the arse, resulting in a more fluid pedaling motion, more economical use of the thigh muscles and better use of the abductors, and less motion in the upper body.
+Because this releases unnecessary tension in the shoulder and neck area, and places the majority of the rider’s weight on to the saddle, allowing more power to be generated from the core area and the bum, resulting in a more fluid pedalling motion, more economical use of the thigh muscles and better use of the abductors, and less wasted motion in the upper body.

-all that stiffness around the neck means wasted energy and a less comfortable ride. an upper body that bobs up and down, even slightly, means more wind resistance and a loss of power that could be put into the pedals rather than being used to propel and stabilise the upper body movements.
+All that stiffness around the neck means wasted energy and a less comfortable ride.
+An upper body that bobs up and down, even slightly, means more wind resistance and a loss of power that could be put into the pedals rather than being used to propel and stabilise unneccesary upper body movements.

-when you sit on the saddle, you really want to be sitting into the saddle, kind of as if you’re forcing the arse into the seat rather than bobbing about on it.
+When you sit on the saddle, you really want to be sitting into the saddle, kind of as if you’re forcing the baskside into the seat rather than bobbing about on it.

-one other way to work on this, if you have no hills, is to drop to one gear harder in off-season training, and to go quickly as possible from standing starts (after traffic lights, for example) to seated, forcing the legs alone to get you moving rather than also using the arms.
+One other way to work on this, if you have no hills, is to drop to one, two or even three gears harder on long flat sections, and also to try going as quickly as possible from low speed starts (say 10km/hr) seated rather than standing, forcing the legs alone to get you moving rather than also using the upper body